How David Letterman built a successful career. Explore key moments that defined the journey.

 In June 2013, David Letterman appeared in the second episode of season two of Comedians in Cars Getting Coffee.

-On November 5, 2013, David Letterman and Bruce McCall published a fiction satire book, This Land Was Made for You and Me (But Mostly Me).
+On November 5, 2013, David Letterman and Bruce McCall published their fiction satire book, This Land Was Made for You and Me (But Mostly Me).

-During the taping of his show on April 3, 2014, David Letterman announced to the audience that he would retire from hosting Late Show by May 20, 2015.
+During the taping of his show on April 3, 2014, David Letterman announced that he had informed CBS president Leslie Moonves that he would retire from hosting Late Show by May 20, 2015.

-In October 2014, the rock band Foo Fighters appeared for a week-long stint on David Letterman's Late Show.
+In October 2014, the Foo Fighters appeared for a week-long stint on David Letterman's Late Show.

-In 2016, David Letterman joined the climate change documentary show Years of Living Dangerously as a celebrity correspondent, traveling to India to investigate the country's energy issues and interview Prime Minister Narendra Modi.
+In 2016, David Letterman joined the climate change documentary show Years of Living Dangerously as a celebrity correspondent, traveling to India to investigate the country's energy efforts.

 On April 7, 2017, David Letterman gave the induction speech for the band Pearl Jam into the Rock & Roll Hall Of Fame at a ceremony held at the Barclays Center in Brooklyn, New York City.

-On January 12, 2018, David Letterman's new Netflix show, My Next Guest Needs No Introduction with David Letterman, premiered with Barack Obama as the first guest.
+On January 12, 2018, David Letterman's show, My Next Guest Needs No Introduction with David Letterman, premiered on Netflix with Barack Obama as the first guest.

-On May 31, 2019, the second season of David Letterman's Netflix show, My Next Guest Needs No Introduction with David Letterman, premiered.
+On May 31, 2019, the second season of My Next Guest Needs No Introduction with David Letterman premiered.

-On October 21, 2020, Season 3 of David Letterman's show, My Next Guest Needs No Introduction with David Letterman, premiered with guests including Kim Kardashian West, Robert Downey Jr., Dave Chappelle and Lizzo.
+On October 21, 2020, Season 3 of My Next Guest Needs No Introduction with David Letterman premiered, featuring Kim Kardashian West, Robert Downey Jr., Dave Chappelle and Lizzo as guests.

-In 2021, during Week 13 of the NFL season, David Letterman joined Peyton and Eli Manning on their Manningcast feed of the Monday Night Football game between the New England Patriots and Buffalo Bills.
+During Week 13 of the 2021 NFL season, David Letterman joined Peyton and Eli Manning on their Manningcast feed of the Monday Night Football game between the New England Patriots and Buffalo Bills.

-On February 1, 2022, David Letterman was a guest on Late Night with Seth Meyers, marking the 40th anniversary of the franchise's debut.
+On February 1, 2022, David Letterman appeared as a guest on Late Night with Seth Meyers, marking the 40th anniversary of the franchise's debut.

-On May 20, 2022, Season 4 of David Letterman's show, My Next Guest Needs No Introduction with David Letterman, premiered with Billie Eilish as the first guest.
+On May 20, 2022, Season 4 of My Next Guest Needs No Introduction with David Letterman premiered, with Billie Eilish as the first guest.

 In October 2022, David Letterman traveled to Kyiv, Ukraine, to film a special standalone episode of My Next Guest Needs No Introduction with David Letterman, interviewing Ukrainian president Volodymyr Zelenskyy.